-Click on a "switcher" to change ALL channelstrips and mix buses to show the same controls.
+Clicking on an "Input" button to display the Switcher makes ALL channelstrips and mix buses show the same controls.
 This is a quick way to view all of your channel I/Os and other settings while preparing for your mix.
-Then Click again to switch all the channels back to show the signal flow.
+Clicking on an "Input" button again will switch all the channels back to hide the Switchers and focus the channel strip on showing the signal flow.